Advanced Topics

 Simple Middleware

-For most cases, you just need to set context or validate something before the handler runs:
+For most cases, you just need to set context before the handler runs.
+Use a soft approach — set context only when authentication succeeds, and let unauthenticated requests continue:

 server/mcp/index.ts